It doesn’t happen for me every day. But it definitely happened yesterday.

 Will these folks be able to remain sober?
 People use substances for a multitude of reasons.
 Sometimes a prescription or a habit has led to physical dependence.
 In other cases the substance helped mask physical pain or emotional trauma.
 The brain creates potent memories of the dopamine rush driven by these addictive substances.
 What causes relapse?

 In another nearby room were Jeff and his sister.
-From Maryland, Jeff had detoxed at the Coleman Institute a few years back.
+From Maryland, Jeff had detoxed at the Coleman Addiction Medicine a few years back.
 He stopped using opioids for about 5 ½ years and built a happy life during that period.
 Although politics and Covid have dominated the media recently, the opioid epidemic continues to burn through our communities.
 Jeff has lost five friends to opiate addiction in recent months.
 The thing that most surprised me is that while 2 overdosed, 3 of the 5 committed suicide.
 Their unhappiness about their substance use and the associated arc of their lives contributed mightily to their despair.
 In a moment of weakness while dealing with all these losses, Jeff started using again.

 The farther away the drug, the better the chance of not using, but it is crucial build practices that increase the odds of success.
 Situations that create anxiety or powerful negative emotions can drive someone quickly from sobriety back to using.
 It is massively important to understand how the brain acts when re-exposed to a dopamine-stimulating substance.